-When Kate, Duchess of Cambridge was reported to be in labour at around 6:30am on 2nd May 2015, the whole world was waiting on word that we had a new baby Prince or Princess in the British Monarchy.
+Kate, Duchess of Cambridge was reported to be in labour at around 6:30am as the whole world was waiting on word that we had a new baby Prince or Princess in the British Monarchy.

 And how gorgeous was she?
 Dark haired like her mum with rosy-red cheeks, and wearing a teeny white bonnet to protect her from the evening chill, little Charlotte was every inch the perfect princess – and she’s become more and more adorable ever since.